Notice of Annual General Meeting in Sectra AB (publ)

 For employees in companies other than Sectra Communications AB and its subsidiaries (the Sectra Communications Group), Sectra must for each calendar year during the Qualification Period have achieved (1) at least one “Best in KLAS” (in any category) in the employee’s own region and (2) first, second or third place in "Best in KLAS for PACS / Radiology for large hospitals" in the USA.
 The term region shall mean (i) for employees in the United States: the United States, (ii) for employees in Canada: Canada, (iii) for employees in Europe (including Sweden): Europe and (iv) for employees in ANZ: Asia Pacific.
 For employees within central functions in Sweden (i e Sectra AB, Sectra Imaging IT Solutions AB, Sectra Education AB and Sectra Orthopaedics AB) and employees outside the regions of the United States, Canada, Europe and Asia Pacific Sectra shall, as regards performance criteria (1), for each calendar year during the Qualification Period have achieved at least two “Best in KLAS” in any category in any of the regions.

 If for a particular year KLAS would not grant these awards or the conditions for participating in KLAS’ evaluations would change, Sectra’s Board of Directors may determine that a different customer satisfaction criteria should be used for that particular year.

-For each calendar year during the Qualification Period that one of the above-mentioned Performance Conditions has not been met, one tenth of the participant's all Share Grants shall lapse.
+For each calendar year during the Qualification Period that one of the above-mentioned Performance Conditions has not been met, one eighth or one sixth (depending on when the participant commenced his or her employment, see above under Allocation) of the participant's all Share Grants shall lapse.
 When allocating Performance Shares, the total sum of the number of Share Grants is rounded down to the nearest whole number.